Yuli Gurriel Preview, Player Props: Marlins vs. Dodgers

 Yuli Gurriel At The Plate

-- Gurriel is batting .262 with 13 doubles, three triples, three home runs and 22 walks.
+- Gurriel is hitting .262 with 13 doubles, three triples, three home runs and 22 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.